bhavjitChauhan/Essentials/README.md

 See alternative integration methods on the project Wiki page on [Usage](https://github.com/bhavjitChauhan/Essentials/wiki/Usage).

 ### Khan Academy
 Essentials is also available locally via the KA build.
 This code will run as fast as any Khan Academy code.
-It is recommended to use the [Essentials Builder](#builder) to generate the boilerplate code but alternatively you may also copy and paste directly from the [essentials-ka.min.js](https://raw.githubusercontent.com/bhavjitChauhan/Essentials/master/build/essentials-ka.min.js) file.
+It is recommended to use the [Essentials Builder](#builder) to generate the boilerplate code but alternatively, you may also copy and paste directly from the [essentials-ka.min.js](https://raw.githubusercontent.com/bhavjitChauhan/Essentials/master/build/essentials-ka.min.js) file.

 Wrapping the Essentials library code in `// {` and `// }` allows you to fold the code into one line for aesthetic purposes.